HyguiSpot/HyguiSpot/README.md

 - 👋 Hi, I’m @HyguiSpot
-- 👀 I’m interested in getting better
+- 👀 I’m interested in developing my skillset and abilities, and becoming the best professional I can become.
-- 🌱 I’m currently learning computer science, enrolled in cs50 from harvard university
+- 🌱 I’m currently learning Cybersecurity, and enrolled in the Google Professional Cybersecurity Certification.
-- 💞️ I’m looking to collaborate on any projects that will helpp become a better programmer
+- 💞️ I’m highly motivated to keep improving, building my skillset, and improving.
+Hoping to find a job and break into the tech industry.
-- 📫 How to reach me: Instagram: @hyugispot
+- 📫 How to reach me: Instagram: Direct message in Github, that I check daily.

 <!---
 HyguiSpot/HyguiSpot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.